Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 3. On another phone device, call the Nexmo number assigned to your Nexmo application.
 4. On the phone call, press the digit of the agent you want to connect to.
 5. Recieve the call on the client app, of the agent you asked to be connected to.

-### Call Queue

-User call an agent → stream music → connect to agent (according to backend trigger)

-try it out.

-### Call Whisper

-Jane whispers to Joe

-try it out.

-### Hot Transfer

-agent presses a button to transfer the call.

-try it out.

 ## Wrap Up